 At least a thousand years old, Kasha is one of the oldest known dishes in Eastern European Slavic cuisine.
 Kasha is a cereal commonly eaten in Russia.
 It can be made from any cereal, especially oats, buckwheat, wheat, barley, millet, and rye.
 There is a Russian proverb “Щи да каша – пища наша” (Shchi and kasha are our food), meaning that these two Russian dishes are all we need to live on.
 This only explains why it is a popular Russian food, very easy to find in any supermarket.

 Did you know that Kasha is the favorite Russian food of president Vladimir Putin?
 Well, if you read this now you know!☺

 Soups have always been important in Russian food because their roots belong to the past.

 Borshch or Borscht is one of the most popular everyday Russian dishes.
-It has a Slavic origin and can be found in Poland, the Ukraine and Russia.
-Borshch is cabbage soup with a fatty meat-stock base and added beetroot, which gives it its characteristic dark red colour.
+It has a Slavic origin and can be found in Poland, Ukraine and Russia.
+Borshch is cabbage soup with a fatty meat-stock base and added beetroot, which gives it its characteristic dark red color.

 Shchi is a traditional soup of Russia where it has been known as far back as the 9th century, soon after cabbage was introduced from Byzantium. Сabbage is the primary ingredient in this soup.
 Shchi is relatively easy to prepare with or without various types of meat (beef, pork, lamb, or poultry).
 It was noticed that most Russian people do not get sick of shchi and can eat it daily!
 In fact, in almost every fridge in Russia, you can find a big pot of shchi cooked for several days.